 Ya’akov responds to Lavan, suggesting his concern that Lavan would not have let his daughters go, but rather would have taken them back by force.
 He also expresses surprise at the accusation of stolen idols, which Ya’akov knew nothing about, and permits Lavan to search his entire encampment.

 Raḥel, hearing that her tent would be searched, cleverly hides the idols in her camel’s pouch and sits upon it.
 She explains to her father that she cannot rise from her seat since “the period of women” is upon her.
 While we still know nothing of her intentions with these idols, Lavan fails to find them.

 Aliyah #4: 31:36 - 42

-He recounts the twenty years of service he’d given, the financial sacrifices he made to ensure he was never in debt to Lavan, the brutal work conditions he endured, the 14 years he worked to marry his wives, the 6 years he worked for his wealth, and the manipulation of his wages that he never once complained about.
-Ya’akov acknowledges God’s role as his caretaker and accuses Lavan, saying that if it were not for God, Lavan would have left him penniless.
+He recounts the twenty years of service he’d give, the financial sacrifices he made to ensure he was never in debt to Lavan, the brutal work conditions he endured, the 14 years he worked to marry his wives, the 6 years he worked for his wealth, and the manipulation of his wages that he never once complained about.
+Ya’akov acknowledges God’s role as his caretaker and accuses Lavan, saying that if it were not for God, Lavan would just have soon left him penniless.